Troubling questions surround the tragic death of Charleena Lyles

 If recent history is a guide, there is reason to hope it will get one.
 Reforms in the Seattle police have vastly improved the department’s investigations into officers’ use of force.
 Lyles’ death is a tragedy, and the closely watched investigation will be a stress test of the recent accountability reforms.

 Lyles was black, and the Seattle police officers who shot her are white.
-Both her family and the officers deserve a full investigation.
+Both her family, and the officers, deserve a full investigation.
 Regardless, race in our society remains an indicator of inequality — from vastly disproportionate incarceration rates of black men to lagging graduation rates for black students.
 African-American communities have good reason to distrust policing.

 The public should demand answers to many troubling questions about Lyles’ death.
 Why was deadly force necessary against a pregnant woman with three children in her apartment?
 Why did the incident escalate in seconds from a routine interaction to gunfire?
 Why did at least one of the officers not have a Taser?
 Did the officers follow their Crisis Intervention Training, which teaches de-escalation strategies?